G9211 Ningbo–Zhoushan Expressway: Cross-sea bridges

 Yongzhou Expressway comprises 5 cross-sea bridges connecting Zhoushan Island, Lidiao Island, Fuchi Island, Cezi Island, Jintang Island and the mainland.
 Jintang Bridge is the third longest cross-sea bridge in China, after Hangzhou Bay Bridge and Donghai Bridge.
 It is also the longest cable-stayed bridge built on the sea.
 Xihoumen Bridge is the second longest suspension bridge in the world, after the Akashi-Kaikyo Bridge in Japan.

 Cengang bridge

 Cengang bridge is the first bridge in the project.
 Crossing Cengang waterway, the bridge connects Zhoushan Island with Lidiao Island.
-The length of the bridge is 793 meters and the bridge has 4 lanes of traffic.
+The length of the bridge is 793 m and the bridge has 4 lanes of traffic.

 Xiangjiaomen Bridge

 Xiangjiaomen Bridge, the second bridge in the project, crosses Xiangjiaomen waterway.
 The bridge connects Lidiao Island with Fuchi Island.
-With a length of 951 meters and four lanes of traffic, the bridge has a span of 150 meters.
-Ships of up to 500 tons of displacement can navigate under the bridge safely.
+With a length of 951 m and four lanes of traffic, the bridge has a span of 150 m.
+Ships of up to 500 t of displacement can navigate under the bridge safely.